neurojak/neurohistory/README.md

     for corrections and/or additions (open an issue or DM @neurojak.bsky.social), or use it to start your own mix tape.
 </p>

+See the docs folder:
+build_timeline.py is the script that builds the HTML for source data in neuroHistory.xlsx